Federated Concept-Based Models: Interpretable models with distributed supervision: Experimental Evaluation

 \subsection{Concept-Level Interventions}

-After training each method under each learning regime, we evaluate responsiveness to \emph{ground-truth concept interventions} by replacing an increasing number of predicted concepts with their ground-truth values, mimicking human corrections at deployment.
-To ensure a consistent intervention policy, interventions are sampled within progressively deeper levels in the hierarchy induced by the ground-truth DAG (or its proxy when it is unavailable).
-Figure~\ref{fig:int} reports, after each intervention, the average accuracy over the remaining predicted variables (concepts and task), which we refer to as \emph{label accuracy}, on three datasets (\textsc{Asia}, \textsc{Hailfinder}, and \textsc{SIIM-Pneumothorax}) and two representative CM instantiations (C$^2$BM and CEM).
+In this section, we evaluate responsiveness to \emph{ground-truth concept interventions} by replacing an increasing number of predicted concepts with their ground-truth values, mimicking human corrections at deployment.
+To ensure a consistent policy, interventions are sampled within progressively deeper levels in the ground-truth DAG hierarchy.
+Fig.~\ref{fig:int} reports the average accuracy over the remaining predicted variables (concepts and task) after each intervention, which we refer to as \emph{label accuracy}.
 For clearer visualization we fix the client subgraphs across three seeds, isolating intervention effects from variability in the federated partition.
-Additional results are in Appendix~\ref{app:add_exps}.
+Additional results are reported in App.~\ref{app:add_exps}.

-\textbf{F-CMs enable interventions on locally unannotated concepts.} Dashed segments mark interventions that are impossible because the corresponding concepts are \emph{not predicted} by a given regime.
-This is visible for both Localized and S-F-CMs: localized models cannot predict concepts outside a client’s subgraph, while static federation can pool supervision and thus predict more concepts, but it fixes the concept space early and cannot incorporate concepts introduced by late clients.
-By combining cross-client aggregation with dynamic expansion/rewiring, F-CMs predict the broadest set of concepts and keep benefiting from further interventions, yielding higher label accuracy.
-The same trend holds for task accuracy alone (see Appendix \ref{app:int_task_acc}).\footnote{The localized regime shows higher variance because, with limited concept supervision, the model may encode information about unobserved concepts into the predicted ones; interventions overwrite these predictions, leading to less stable gains. }
+\textbf{F-CMs enable interventions on locally unannotated concepts.} Dashed segments mark interventions that are impossible because the corresponding concepts are not predicted by a given regime.
+This is the case for both Localized and S-F-CMs: localized models cannot predict concepts outside a client’s subgraph, while static federation cannot incorporate concepts introduced by late clients because it fixes the concept space early.
+By combining cross-client aggregation with dynamic expansion and rewiring, F-CMs predict the broadest set of concepts and keep benefiting from further interventions, yielding higher label accuracy.
+The same trend holds for task accuracy alone (App.~\ref{app:int_task_acc}).\footnote{The Localized regime shows higher variance because, with limited concept supervision, the model may encode information about unobserved concepts into the predicted ones; interventions overwrite these predictions, leading to less stable gains.}

-\textbf{F-CMs match centralized interventional responsiveness.} Across datasets and architectures, F-CMs achieve accuracy comparable to centralized setting throughout the intervention trajectory, showing that our methodology preserves gains from concept corrections as pooled training does.
+\textbf{F-CMs achieve interventional responsiveness comparable to centralized.} Across datasets and architectures, F-CMs achieve accuracy comparable to centralized setting throughout the intervention trajectory, showing that F-CMs preserves gains from concept corrections as pooled training does.